kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 	bash Anaconda3-5.0.1-Linux-x86_64.sh

 Anaconda should now be installed and you are ready to create and manage conda [environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
-Before we can start, we need to make sure that

-First let's make sure, that the PATH environment variable is up to date:
+However, before we can start, we need to make sure that that the PATH environment variable is up to date:

 	source .bashrc
-Then, let's create our first conda environment with python 3.6:
+Now, let's create our first conda environment with python 3.6:

 	conda create -n py3.6 python=3.6
 Now, let's activate this environment:

 	source activate py3.6
+To learn more about the environments, have a look at the conda tutorial.

 ## Set up bioconda